Second in a four-part series on technology in construction and real estate. Read the rest of the series:

-As we touched on in part one of our top-trends series, technology is becoming increasingly important in the construction and real estate industry.
-While some firms have gotten away with implementing a few tools here and there, they’re going to find it more and more difficult to stay competitive without utilizing more comprehensive and integrated technology tools.
+While some firms have gotten away with implementing a few tools here and there, they’re going to find it more and more difficult to stay competitive without using more comprehensive and integrated technology tools.

 For part two of our top trends series, we’re going to dive more in depth into our first of three technology trends: optimizing the basics.